OpenLMIS/openlmis-template-service/NEW_SERVICE.md

 5. Publish the Service to DockerHub.
 Set the description to describe the service's role and link to the GitHub repository.
 6. add Service in Blue
 7. update Read The Docs
+8. add Scalyr monitoring/notifications
+9. add any desired Slack notifications (such as Github and Jenkins build alerts)